 KI#2’s security threat focuses on the ability of a passive attacker to track a (group of) high priority UE(s) as it(they) moves(move) throughout the network.
 While there are limitations of the attack as already described in time (C-RNTI and TMSI can be re-configured), in scope (with multiple users), and geographically (attacker needs to be able to read the uplinks in all cells), it is also the result of the high priority UEs unnecessarily advertising their presence at every RRC connection.

-While the 5G specification mandates the use of RRC establishment causes “highPriorityAccess”, “mps-PriorityAccess” and “mcs-PriorityAccess”, these establishment causes are mainly used, as their name implies, to prioritize these users compared to other users trying to access the system at the same time, when the network is congested.
+While the 5G specification mandates the use of RRC establishment/resume causes “highPriorityAccess”, “mps-PriorityAccess” and “mcs-PriorityAccess”, these establishment/resume causes are mainly used, as their name implies, to prioritize these users compared to other users trying to access the system at the same time, when the network is congested.
 However, most networks are not congested most of the time and even when there is congestion it may not be sufficiently severe in every cell that it would require prioritization between users in the whole network.

 6.11.2 Solution details

-Instead of priority users utilizing their configured Access Identity to derive the establishment cause in every RRC Connection Request, it is proposed that the users use their configured Access Identity only when they really need priority access.
+Instead of priority users utilizing their configured Access Identity to derive the establishment cause in every RRC Connection Request or resume cause in every RRC Resume Request, it is proposed that the users use their configured Access Identity only when they really need priority access.

-The need for priority access can be determined by the network broadcasting barring information, or when the network simply does not establish a call when Access Identity 0 is used.
+The need for priority access can be determined by the network broadcasting barring information, or by the UE, when the network simply does not establish a call when Access Identity 0 is used.
 The UE still follows access barring procedures for its original access identity.

-For UEs with access identity 1 or 2 (i.e., RRC establishment cause value "mps-PriorityAccess" or "mcs-PriorityAccess"), the value of the reported RRC establishment cause is determined by the following rules:
+For UEs with non 0 Access Identity (i.e., RRC establishment/resume cause value "mps-PriorityAccess", "mcs-PriorityAccess", or “highPriorityAccess”), the value of the reported RRC establishment/resume cause is determined by the following rules:

-- If the network is not overloaded (i.e. barring control information is not broadcasted), the UE hides its high-priority attribute, and the reported RRC establishment cause is determined according to the access category of the UE.
-If the UE is rejected after the RRCSetupRequest, the UE reports its high-priority access cause value ("mps-PriorityAccess" and "mcs-PriorityAccess") in the next RRC connection request message.
+- If the network is not overloaded (i.e. barring control information is not broadcasted), the UE uses normal Access Identity 0, and the reported RRC establishment/resume cause is determined according to the access category of the UE.
+If the UE is rejected after the RRCSetupRequest or RRCResumeRequest, the UE ignores any running timer and immediately uses its configured Access Identity with the priority access cause value in the next RRC connection/resume request message.

-- If the network is already overloaded (i.e. barring control information is broadcasted), the high-priority access cause value “mps-PriorityAccess” and “mcs-PriorityAccess” are directly used as in the current mechanism.
+- If the network is already overloaded (i.e. barring control information is broadcasted), the UE uses its configured Access Identity.

-For UEs with access identity 11-15 (i.e. RRC establishment cause value "highPriorityAccess"), the reported RRC establishment cause is determined according to the access category of the UE instead of "highPriorityAccess".

 To improve the privacy of such users further to the above mechanism, optionally (e.g., based on UE implementation), the UE may request authorization from the end-user (e.g., by displaying a message) before using its configured non-zero access identity.
 This way, the user is aware of the risk and can decide whether it is acceptable.

+NOTE 1: Network delay recognizing priority access may be increased for high priority access UEs configured with identities 1, 2, and 11 to 15.

+NOTE 2: Performance impact to MPS and MCS needs to be considered if high priority access UEs configured with Access Identities 11 to 15 are allowed to bypass RAN timer T302.

 6.11.3 Evaluation